 The University of Nottingham was one of the 17 founder Universities of the Russell Group back in 1994.

 Based on the evidence available, the TEF Panel judged that the University of Nottingham delivers high quality teaching, learning and outcomes for its students.
 It consistently exceeds rigorous national quality requirements for UK higher education.

 Universitas 21 (U21) is the leading global network of research-intensive universities, working together to foster global citizenship and institutional innovation through research-inspired teaching and learning, student mobility, connecting our students and staff, and wider advocacy for internationalisation.

-The Times and The Sunday Times Good University Guide provides a league table made up of nine indicators including student satisfaction, teaching quality and the wider student experience.
+The Times and Sunday Times Good University Guide provides a league table made up of nine indicators including student satisfaction, the quality of teaching and research and the wider student experience.